 Make use of: evaluation tools, free trials, strong branding, sharing of social media reviews.
 Open open open disclosure throughout the process.

 5 Customers aren’t going to visit your homepage.

 For many B2B SaaS businesses making the most of tools like SEO, Adwords or blogging, chances are your home page won’t be where visitors hit your site.
 Keep these landing pages focused around the search query that brought them to begin with.
-We could write a whole blog post about this (and we dld).

 But more importantly, understand why they are coming to your site.
 Make your messaging suit them, and answer their needs, their questions – make the page about them.